 For the first time since 2007, investors are willing to lend five-year money to Spain at a lower interest rate than they charge the U.S. government.
 Yes, that's not a typo.

 Spain, where more than a quarter of the nation is unemployed is paying less than the world's biggest economy, which also happens to own the global reserve currency of choice and the deepest and most liquid bond market anywhere.
-Today, Spain's five-year bond yield dropped to as low as 1.71 percent, compared with about 1.72 percent for the comparable Treasury yield.
+Today, Spain's five-year bond yield dropped to as low as 1.76 percent, compared to about 1.80 percent for the comparable Treasury yield.

 Provided we believe that "in price, is knowledge'' -- an increasingly bankrupt tenet in these days of central bank intervention and manipulation -- what does this tell us?